-Victims of pedestrian accidents who sustain injuries have a right to seek compensation for their losses.
-Pedestrian accidents are some of the most complicated and tend to involve serious injuries and extensive damages.
+Victims of pedestrian accidents who sustain injuries have a right to seek full and fair compensation for their losses.
+Pedestrian accidents are some of the most complicated and tend to involve serious injuries and extensive damage.
 Traffic congestion, inattentive drivers, and population density are factors that often contribute to pedestrian accidents.

 In San Mateo County, the odds of being in these types of accidents are surprisingly high.
-Our exceptional attorneys at Galine, Frye, Fitting, & Frangos can help you or a loved one who sustained injuries in a pedestrian accident.
-We are determined to fight for full and fair compensation in your case and have extensive experience serving clients in the San Francisco Bay Area.
+The San Mateo pedestrian accident attorneys at Galine, Frye, Fitting, & Frangos can help you or a loved one who sustained injuries in a pedestrian accident.
+We are determined to fight for full and fair compensation in your case and have extensive experience serving clients in San Mateo and throughout the San Francisco Bay Area.

 Negligent Behavior in Pedestrian Accident Cases